 Dr. Raymond Green, Dean

-The College of Education and Human Services houses six academic departments, including the Departments of Curriculum and Instruction; Educational Leadership; Higher Education & Learning Technologies; School of Nursing & Health Sciences; Psychology, Counseling and Special Education; and School of Social Work.
+The College of Education and Human Services houses seven academic departments, including the Departments of Counseling; Curriculum and Instruction; Educational Leadership; Higher Education & Learning Technologies; School of Nursing & Health Sciences; Psychology, and Special Education; and School of Social Work.
 The departments offer programs of study that lead to bachelor's, master's, and doctoral degrees.

 College of Education and Human Services provides excellence driven programs that prepare student-scholars to become scientists, teachers, administrators, and practitioners who proactively address the transformational challenges of a complex digital environment and global society.
 We promote instructional engagement, responsive research, quality service, and active partnerships with external constituencies.